OAAX-standard/OAAX/README.md

 * If you are looking to validate and test your implementation, please refer to the examples repository where you can find lots of application examples that can incorporate any OAX-compliant implementation.

-## The OAXS steering group
+## The OAX steering group

 OAX Standard was started by [Network Optix](https://www.networkoptix.com/) as an attempt to solve hardware / XPU incompatibility which was slowing market adoption of novel hardware breakthroughs.
-Thus, from its inception, OAXS has not been tied to individual hardware manufacturers: it is a user driven initiative trying to make adoption of *any* new accelerator designs into actual meaningful business applications as easy as possible.
+Thus, from its inception, OAX has not been tied to individual hardware manufacturers: it is a user driven initiative trying to make adoption of *any* new accelerator designs into actual meaningful business applications as easy as possible.

-The following people are core to the development of OAXS:
+The following people are core to the development of OAX:

 * ...